harshilkandoi/report-submission-template/Report (Week 4).md

 The _geographical requirements_ required for the plant are as follows:

-- Water Availability: The location should be such that it receives enough rain as for the plant to be feasible, it should get enough water supply each year.
-The water body should be such that it is either deep like a lake (for increasing ‘height’) or a flowing river to increase (‘Q: flow rate’).
+- Water Availability: The location should be such that it receives enough rain as for the plant to be feasible it should get enough water supply each year.
+The water body should be such that it is either deep like a lake (for increasing ‘height’) or it should be a flowing river in order to increase (‘Q: flow rate’).

-It is advised to use this system in a region that recieves at least 600mm of average annual rainfall or has a river with continuous flow.
-The annual average rainfall can be checked from the figure below.
+It is advised to use this system in a region that recieves at least 600mm of average annual rainfall or has a rivers with continous flow.
+Annual average rainfall can be checked from figure below.
 (Image Source: [ResearchGate](https://www.researchgate.net/publication/257155103_Climate_vegetation_and_ecology_during_Harappan_period_Excavations_at_Kanjetar_and_Kaj_mid-Saurashtra_coast_Gujarat))

 ![Imgur](https://i.imgur.com/fy0Mk4v.png)

 <figcaption align = "center"><b>Fig.1 - Average Rainfall in India </b></figcaption>

-Here is the map of India with major rivers.
-If your house is close to any of these river, then this system will be feasible.
+Here is the map of India with major rivers, if your house is close to any of these river then this system will be feasible.
 (Image Source: [Pinterest](https://in.pinterest.com/pin/619948704924890264/))
 ![Imgur](https://i.imgur.com/9xaje9U.jpg)

 <figcaption align = "center"><b>Fig.2 - Major rivers of India</b></figcaption>
 Waterfalls are also suitable for the feasibility of this system.
-Any waterfall close to your house with a head height of at least 2m is ideal for this plant.
+Any waterfall close to your house with head-height of at least 2m is suitable for this plant.

 [List of waterfalls in india](https://en.wikipedia.org/wiki/List_of_waterfalls_in_India_by_height)